Espresso / UIAutomator SDK

 19 // This report won't be uploaded to Evinced Platform, because of forceDisableReportsUpload = true

-20 Report report1 = evincedEngine.reportStored(PlatformUpload.ENABLED)
+20 Report report1 = evincedEngine.reportStored(PlatformUpload.ENABLED);

 21 ...